MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ## Policy management

 An effective way to manage an AKS cluster is by enforcing governance through policies.
 Kubernetes implements policies through OPA Gatekeeper.
-For AKS, the policies are delivered through Azure Policy.
+For AKS, policies are delivered through Azure Policy.
 Each policy is applied to all clusters in its scope.
 Azure Policy enforcement is ultimately handled by OPA Gatekeeper in the cluster and all policy checks are logged.
-Policy changes are not immediately reflected in your cluster.
-Expect to see some delays.
+Policy changes are not immediately reflected in your cluster, expect to see some delays.

+There are two different scenarios that Azure Policy delivers for managing your AKS clusters:

+* Preventing or restricting deployment of AKS clusters in a resource group or subscription by evaluating your organizations standards.
+For example, follow a naming convention, specify a tag, etc.
+* Secure your AKS cluster through Azure Policy for Kubernetes.

 When setting policies, apply them based on the requirements of the workload.
 Consider these factors: